 The same delay in education threatens to further marginalise the already under represented Aboriginal and Torres Strait Islander students that achieve a complete education from Grade 3 to 10.
 It is far more likely that an Aboriginal or Torres Strait Islander student will underachieve or experience dissatisfaction in their schooling if the curriculum they are taught does not integrate and reflect Aboriginal and Torres Strait Islander perspectives.

-This is why the announcement in January 2012 by the Australian Curriculum, Assessment and Reporting Authority (ACARA), that Aboriginal and Torres Strait Islander histories and cultures would form one of three cross curriculum priorities in the new Australian Curriculum, came as such welcome news.
+This is why it came as such welcomed news when the Australian Curriculum, Assessment and Reporting Authority (ACARA) announced in January 2012 that Aboriginal and Torres Strait Islander histories and cultures would form one of three cross-curriculum priorities in the new Australian Curriculum.

 Since the beginning of 2011, the NSDC has campaigned for and made submissions to ACARA recommending that the significance of the Stolen Generations be taught at age appropriate levels from Year 3 to Year 10 within the new Australian Curriculum, and that dates of significance in the context of the Stolen Generations be taught and marked at the appropriate times of the year.